 What is Fingerprinting?

-Fingerprinting is technique that may be used to identify the specific device, web browser, and operating system that is making the request, regardless of who the client says it is in its user-agent header.
-By enabling organisations to identify and characterize the unique attributes of a client's connection, fingerprinting can help improve network security and protect against malicious traffic.
+Fingerprinting is a technique that may be used to identify the specific device, web browser, and operating system making a request, regardless of what the client says in its user-agent header.
+By helping organisations identify and characterise the attributes of a client's connection, fingerprinting can improve network security and help protect against malicious traffic.

 Fingerprinting can also refer to techniques for following or uniquely identifying individual users across the web.
-This is a separate set of techniques to which will not be discussed in this article.
+That is a separate set of techniques and is not discussed in this article.

-Transport Layer Security (TLS) Fingerprinting is a process of determining the specific characteristics of a client's TLS implementation through examination of the initial TLS handshake packet, known as the "Client Hello."
-This packet contains various fields and parameters, such as supported cipher suites, extensions, and the client's preferred order of these parameters, which can be used to create a unique "fingerprint" of the client's TLS implementation.
+Transport Layer Security (TLS) Fingerprinting determines the specific characteristics of a client's TLS implementation by examining the initial TLS handshake packet, known as the "Client Hello."
+This packet contains fields and parameters such as supported cipher suites, extensions, and the client's preferred order of those parameters, which can be used to create a unique "fingerprint" of the client's TLS implementation.

 Why is it used?

-Fingerprinting has a variety of uses, including bot protection, DDoS protection, and client identification.
-By enabling identifying and characterising the unique attributes of a client's connection, fingerprinting can help improve network security and protect against malicious traffic.
+Fingerprinting has several uses, including bot protection, DDoS protection, and client identification.
+By identifying and characterising the attributes of a client's connection, fingerprinting can improve network security and help protect against malicious traffic.

 How does TLS Fingerprinting work?